-The FLSA requires "for-profit" employers to pay employees for their work.
-Interns and students, however, may not be "employees" under the FLSA-in which case the FLSA does not require compensation for their work.
+The Federal Labor Standards Act requires "for-profit" employers to pay employees for their work.
+Interns and students, however, may not be "employees" under the FLSA-in which case, compensation for their work is not required.

 For more information, visit bit.ly/DoLFactSheet71.